Meet our Faculty!

 Joseph Blajda

-Sylvia brofos
+Sylvia brofos (in memorium)

-Sylvia Brofos is an accomplished Watercolor instructor, arts educator, and artist with decades of experience dedicated to nurturing creativity in students of all ages.
+Sylvia Brofos was an accomplished Watercolor instructor, arts educator, and artist with decades of experience dedicated to nurturing creativity in students of all ages.
 She began her career at the Manchester Institute of Arts and Sciences, where she created a recognized watercolor curriculum from 1983 to 1998, later offered as credit at local universities.
 Her influence extends to community work, having directed art classes for inmates at Goffstown State Prison for Women and taught advanced watercolor techniques at White Pines College.

 I’m Hannah, and my journey with pottery began in 2019 with an intro to pottery night class.
 Since then, I’ve been hooked.
 I stopped when the rest of the world did in 2020, but found myself drawn back to ceramics with an open Independent Artist spot at Kimball Jenkins at the end of 2022.
 After that, I fully immersed myself into the world of ceramics at Kimball Jenkins, and gradually evolved into an instructor, teaching pottery nights and weekly beginner classes!